About this page

 - to assess the information that you provide through the Site (for example in messages, forms or in emails) and to find out more about you before contacting you in response, where appropriate;

-- to interact with you via the Site (for example, to send you promotional material or answer enquiries about our services);
+- to interact with you (for example, to send you promotional material, event invitations, or answer inquiries about our services);

-- for record keeping purposes, so that we have a record of the enquiries we receive through the Site;
+- for record keeping purposes, so that we have a record of the inquiries we receive through the Site;

 - outsourcing selected website administration functions to third parties for the purposes of the efficient management of the Site;